 Sensible financial planning will help you balance your income requirements while still benefiting from potential investment gains.

 With careful tax planning, you can remain invested, draw the income you need to maintain your desired lifestyle, and give yourself some protection from the effects of inflation.

-None of which would be possible if you held all your funds in cash.
+None of this would be possible if you held all your funds in cash.

-If you are interested in finding out more about how to fund your income in retirement, please get in touch.
+If you are interested in finding out more about how to plan for your retirement, please get in touch or read more here.
 Email us at email@example.com or call 020 7467 2700.

 This document is marketing material for a retail audience and does not constitute advice or recommendations.
 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.